NeRF: Neural Radiance Field in 3D Vision: A Comprehensive Review (Updated Post-Gaussian Splatting): Neural Radiance Field (NeRF) pre Gaussian Splatting

 \subsubsection{Other Geometry Improvement}

-\textbf{SNeS} \cite{2022snes} (June 2022) improved geometry by learning probable symmetries for partly symmetric and partly hidden in-scene objects through soft symmetry constraints on geometry and material properties.
+\textbf{SNeS} (June 2022) \cite{2022snes} improved geometry by learning probable symmetries for partly symmetric and partly hidden in-scene objects through soft symmetry constraints on geometry and material properties.

-\textbf{S$^3$-NeRF} \cite{2022s3nerf} (October 2022) used shadow and shading to infer scene geometry and achieved single image NeRF training, focusing on geometry recovery.
-S$^3$-NeRF used an UNISURF-based occupancy field 3D representation (as opposed to density), a modified physics-based rendering equation, and an occupancy-based shadow calculation as key implementation differences.
-The method achieved excellent depth map and surface normal reconstruction from single images from both synthetic and real-life datasets.
+\textbf{S$^3$-NeRF} (October 2022) \cite{2022s3nerf} used shadow and shading cues to infer scene geometry and enabled single-image NeRF training, with a focus on geometry recovery.
+S$^3$-NeRF employed a UNISURF-based occupancy field 3D representation instead of density, a modified physics-based rendering equation, and occupancy-based shadow calculation as key implementation differences.
+The method achieved excellent depth map and surface normal reconstruction from single images on both synthetic and real-world datasets.